sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-tutorial/tutorial-listing-fields/index.md

 #### Field type

 Field type determines how the field works.
-In this case, we want each sauna to have exactly one type, and it should be chosen from a predefined list of types.
+In this case, we want each bike to have exactly one type, and it should be chosen from a predefined list of types.

 **Choose "Select one"**